Trump says Syria chemical attack 'will be met forcefully,' but won't say when

 Trump said the group was "going to make a decision tonight or very shortly thereafter and you'll be hearing the decision."

-Saturday's suspected poison gas attack took place in a rebel-held town near Damascus amid a resumed offensive by Syrian government forces after the collapse of a truce.
+Saturday's suspected poison gas attack unfolded in a rebel-held town near Damascus amid a resumed offensive by Syrian government forces after the collapse of a truce.
 Syrian activists, rescuers and medics said the attack in Douma killed at least 40 people, with families found suffocated in their houses and shelters.

 "We can't let atrocities like we all witnessed … happen in our world," Trump said Monday night, "especially when we’re able to -- because of the power of the United States, because of the power of our country -- we’re able to stop it."